tarcisiobueno/flow-matching/README.md

-Flow Matching for generative models implementation
+This repository contains an implementation of Flow Matching for Generative Modeling.